ramintech55/lumix-movie-series/README.md

 - Local JSON database
 - Fully responsive design for all screen sizes

-## Demo Access
+## Demo
+You can view the live demo here: [Live Demo](https://ramin-movie-lumix.netlify.app/)

-Due to copyrighted images, a password page is included.
+⚠️ **Note:** Due to copyrighted images, a password page is included.
 **Demo Password:** `password123`

 ## How to Use
-1. Open `index.html`
+1. Open the live demo link or `index.html` locally
 2. Enter the demo password to access the site
 3. Browse and search movies/series using the search bar